enlivenapp/pyro_module_forums/readme.md

  - Implemented Markdown (replaces BBCode and LaTeX)
  - Installed front end framework (Basic, Bootstrap 3, etc)
  - Setting now allow choice of any public user or only logged in users to see forums
+ - Dropped views/layout/* and views/partials/* as they're no longer used.

 v1.5.1 - 5/13/14